“Art is something very playful and fun to us. If you take it too seriously and collect with a strict strategy, it’s less connected to your heart.”

 What would you say is your favorite piece from your own collection?

-One of my current favorites is probably a work by Petrit Halilaj, a very young artist from Kosovo who participated in the Venice Biennale in 2013.
+One of my current favorites is probably a work by Petrit Halilaj, a young artist from Kosovo who participated in the Venice Biennale in 2013.
 The work was a birthday present from my husband.
-The work makes me super happy.
+It makes me super happy.
 The work stands on the ground and depending on the light reflects or creates shadows on the wall.
-In this series of works, Petrit used children’s drawings and turned them into metal installations.
+In this series, Petrit used children’s drawings and turned them into metal installations.

 What about your children?
 Have they taken on your passion for the arts?